hmrc/pillar2/README.md

-# pillar2
+# pillar2-frontend

 This service provides the users with means to ensure the large multinational businesses pay a minimum level of corporate income tax (15%) on the profits.

 ## Running the service locally

+#### To compile the project:
-The below command ensures the compilation is successful without any errors
+The below command ensures the project is compiled without any errors

 `sbt clean update compile`